nsbasic-archive/NS-Basic-for-Symbian-OS/README.md

 The desktop side of the app was developed using [Visual BASIC 6](https://visual-basic-6.com/).

 The runtime was developed using [MetroWerks CodeWarrior](https://palmdb.net/app/codewarrior and [StyleTap](https://styletap.com/).
+Much of the code is shared with [NS Basic/Palm](https://github.com/nsbasic-archive/NS-Basic-for-Palm-OS).

 NS BASIC for Symbian was released in 2007 and was developed until 2009.